Rhode Island Food Code (216-RICR-50-10-1)

 b.
 Patrol dogs accompanying police or security officers in offices and dining, sales, and storage areas, and sentry dogs running loose in outside fenced areas;

 c.
-In areas that are not used for food preparation and that are usually open for customers, such as dining and sales areas, service animals that are controlled by the disabled employee or person, if a health or safety hazard will not result from the presence or activities of the service animal;
+Service animals controlled by a disabled employee or person are permitted in areas that are not used for food preparation and that are usually open to customers, such as indoor and outdoor dining and sales areas, but only if a health or safety hazard will not result from the presence or activities of the service animal.

 d.
 Pets in the common dining areas of institutional care facilities such as nursing homes, assisted living facilities, group homes, or residential care facilities at times other than during meals if: